 Percent Increase in Green Business Certified in San Mateo County Compared to Average Percent Increase in Certifications Across the Nine Bay Area Counties

 The Office of Sustainability is responsible for reducing the County's greenhouse gas (GHG) emissions from its own operations as well as from the unincorporated community.
 The California Global Warming Solutions Act (AB32) mandated that all governments reduce their GHG emissions to 1990 levels by 2020.
 In 2016, the State passed new greenhouse gas emissions reduction requirements, which include a reduction of 40 percent below the 1990 level by 2030.
 Through its Government Operations Climate Action Plan (GOCAP), which aims to reduce emissions from the County's operations and facilities and the Energy Efficiency Climate Action Plan (EECAP), which aims to reduce emissions in the unincorporated county areas, San Mateo County is committed to mitigating the progression of anthropogenic climate change.
 The Climate Change and Adaptation Program is currently working to update both Climate Action Plans to meet the new emission reduction requirements.

 The Sea Change SMC Program communicates with San Mateo County city staff, elected officials, state and federal agencies, businesses, asset owners, nonprofits and community members through regular emails sent through a MailChimp listserv.
-The emails are Program’s way of keeping key stakeholders engaged and informed on our efforts, and are critical to continuing to work collaboratively across different agencies and organizations.
+The emails are the Program’s way of keeping key stakeholders engaged and informed on our efforts and are critical to continuing to work collaboratively across different agencies and organizations.
 The Mid-Year update for the open rate shows a small increase in the percentage of emails opened.
 This is related to the expansion of the current Listserv into the Climate Ready SMC Listserv that now includes new efforts the County is conducting around other climate change impacts, such as wildfire, heat, and precipitation.
 The County launched a Climate Change Collaborative at the end of January, has held five Collaborative Convenings since the launch in FY 2019-19 and the emails surrounding this event had a high open rate.
 The target for FY 2018-19 was 33%, however, the actual open rate was 43%.